ankitects/anki-manual/searching.md

 You can learn more about regular expressions here: https://regexone.com/lesson/introduction_abcs

-Some notes for advanced users:
+Some things to be aware of:

-- the search is case-insensitive by default; use (?-i) at the start to turn on case sensitivity.
+- The search is case-insensitive by default; use (?-i) at the start to turn on case sensitivity.
-- some advanced features like backreferences are not supported.
+- Some text like spaces and newlines may be represented differently in HTML - you can use the HTML editor in the editing screen to see the underlying HTML contents.
+- For the specifics of Anki's regex support, please see the regex crate documentation: https://docs.rs/regex/1.3.9/regex/

 ## Card state